hharcolezi/hharcolezi.github.io/_pages/about.md

 * [Jan-24] I’ll be serving in the PC of the *31st Selected Areas in Cryptography Conference* ([SAC 2024](https://sacworkshop.org/SAC24/)).
 * [Dec-24] My project "Exploring the Interplay of Differential Privacy and Fairness in ML" has been accepted for funding by the [MIAI Open Call](https://miai.univ-grenoble-alpes.fr/research/projects-for-the-development-and-promotion-of-ai/).
 * [Dec-23] I’ll be serving in the (Privacy and Anonymity Track) PC of the *31st ACM Conference on Computer and Communications Security* ([CCS 2024](https://www.sigsac.org/ccs/CCS2024/)).
-* [Oct-23] I started my new position as a research scientist in the [PRIVATICS team](https://team.inria.fr/privatics/) at [Inria Grenoble - Rhône-Alpes](https://www.inria.fr/en/inria-centre-university-grenoble-alpes).
-* [Sep-23] Our paper "Revealing the True Cost of Local Privacy: An Auditing Perspective" has been accepted to [TPDP 2023](https://tpdp.journalprivacyconfidentiality.org/2023/) and can be accessed on <https://arxiv.org/abs/2309.01597>.
-* [Jul-23] Our project "[DIFPRIPOS](https://projects.femto-st.fr/difpripos/en): Making PostgreSQL Differentially Private for Transparent AI" has been accepted for funding by the [ANR AAPG 2023](https://anr.fr/fr/detail/call/aapg-appel-a-projets-generique-2023/).
-* [Jul-23] Our paper "(Local) Differential Privacy has NO Disparate Impact on Fairness" has received the <span style="color: red; font-weight: normal;">&#42;Best Paper Award&#42;</span> at [DBSec 2023](http://www.dbsec2023.unimol.it/)!

 ## Contact